Editorial Standards A-Z

 Chicago, Illinois 60625-4699

 When referring to alumni of the University, please keep in mind the different forms of the word.
-“Alumna” refers to a female graduate or former student.
-“Alumnae” is the plural of the feminine form.
-“Alumnus” refers to a male graduate or former student.
-“Alumni” is the plural of the masculine form or of the masculine and feminine form together.
-The use of "alum" singular or "alums" plural is increasing in use and is an acceptable form for all genders.
+A female graduate or former student is an alumna.
+The plural of the feminine form is alumnae.
+A male graduate or former student is an alumnus.
+The plural of the masculine form or of the masculine and feminine form together is alumni.
+The use of alum and alums is increasing and is an acceptable form for all genders.

 Include the graduation year and program information when referring to Northeastern alumni.
 Please use best judgment whether to write out degree and graduation year or to abbreviate within parentheses.
 Make sure that the apostrophe before the graduation year faces the proper direction.